w233w/Little-TouHou/README.md

 * Hold arrow key to move

 You start with 4 HP and 3 bomb.
 Every single enemy's bullet will cause 1 hp lost.
 There is no interval between two incoming damage, so if you hit by 4 enemy's bullets in the same time, you die instantly.

+## TODO
+* Currently only 10 enemy comes up in total 2 waves, you win if you kill them all; need add more content.
+* Currently game stuck after you die. need to add a replay buttom.